SebChw/Actually-Robust-Training/README.md

     project.run_all(metric_calculator=metric_calculator)
 ```

-If you want to use all features from ART, and create your new Deep Learning Project following good practices consider checking [tutorials](#tutorials).
-They cover more features and bigger tasks
+If you want to use all features from ART and create your new Deep Learning Project following good practices check out the [tutorials](#tutorials).

 ## Project creation
-To use most of art's features we encourage you to create a new folder for your project using the CLI tool:
+To get the most out of ART, we encourage you to create a new folder for your project using the CLI tool:
 ```sh
 python -m art.cli create-project my_project_name
 ```

-This will create a new folder `my_project` with a basic structure for your project.
-To learn more about ART we encourage you to read our [documentation](https://actually-robust-training.readthedocs.io/en/latest/), and check our [tutorials](#tutorials)!
+This will create a new folder called `my_project_name` with a basic structure for your project.
+To learn more about ART, for more details we encourage you to read the [documentation](https://actually-robust-training.readthedocs.io/en/latest/) or go through the [tutorials](#tutorials)!

 ## Dashboard
-After you run some steps you can see compare their execution in the dashboard.
-To use the dashboard, firstly install required dependencies:
+After you run some steps, you can compare their execution in the dashboard.
+To use the dashboard, first install required dependencies:
 ```sh
 pip install art-training[dashboard]
 ```
-and run this command in the directory of your project (directory with folder called art_checkpoints).
+and run the following command in the directory of your project (the directory with a folder called art_checkpoints).
 ```sh
 python -m art.cli run-dashboard
 ```
-Optionally you can use --experiment-folder switch to pass path to the folder.
-For more info, use --help switch.
+Optionally you can use the `--experiment-folder` switch to pass the path to the folder.
+For more info, use the `--help` switch.

 ## Tutorials
 1. A showcase of ART's features.
-To check it out type:
+To check it out, type:
 ```sh
 python -m art.cli get-started
 ```
 and launch tutorial.ipynb

-After running all cells run dashboard with
+After running all cells run the dashboard with:
 ```sh
 python -m art.cli run-dashboard
 ```